conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 Contacts is different in that its core functionality is already pretty well matched across both platforms.
 You can create and manage contacts, add fields and photos, or share a contact whether you're on a Mac, iPad, or iPhone.
 It's not going to change the world, but it's a pretty nifty app.

 ![Screenshot of the Contacts app preferences window on macOS, showing advanced vCard template options.](/assets/apple-contacts-template.webp)
-<span class="caption">You can modify default fields to appear on a new contact record, which is handy, I guess.
-You can also select the vCard Format you're using on the next tab (3.0 or 2.1), something I suspect people asked each other all the time back when this app was called Address Book.</span>
+<div class="caption">You can modify default fields to appear on a new contact record, which is handy, I guess.
+You can also select the vCard Format you're using on the next tab (3.0 or 2.1), something I suspect people asked each other all the time back when this app was called Address Book.</div>

 There are a few Mac-specific features, however, that have never made their way to iOS since this app first debuted on iPhone OS 1.0.
 These include looking for and resolving duplicates, creating, managing, and deleting contact groups, and modifying the vCard template that Contacts uses for new records.
 You can also opt not to share specific items from your own vCard when sharing it, which isn't possible on iOS.
 These things are differences, but they're not insurmountable, and I really think Contacts might be a likely candidate for UIKit.